the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 I knew layoffs were the name of the tech game, and I knew that my short-term doubts were just noise in my grand career trajectory.

-And so, by the next day I was strangely eager to dust off my resume, put myself back out there, and see what sort of awesome AI / ML things other companies were working on.
+And so, by the next day I was strangely eager to dust off my resume, put myself back out there, and see what sort of awesome AI / ML things other teams were working on.
-What were the juicy problems companies faced that needed strong technical leadership to help them succeed?
+What were the juicy problems companies faced that required strong technical leadership to drive success?

 **Spoiler: I wasn't let down.**

-Not only did I get a glimpse into these things, but I made a realization:
+Not only did I get a front row seat to these challenges, but I made a realization:
-There are some strong commonalities across the industry in terms of what companies need, how they assess a candidate's ability to solve those needs, and how candidates can demonstrate that they're the puzzle piece the company is looking for.
+There are some strong commonalities across the industry in terms of AI / ML solutions companies need, how they assess a candidate's ability to solve those needs, and how candidates can demonstrate that _they_ can solve these problems.

 So, this post is a reflection on the current AI / ML market, my experiences with it, and lessons learned that might help others navigate similar situations.